OverlordBaconPants/REI-Tracking/PLANNING.md

 ## 1. 🔑 Golden Rules for Collaboration

 - **Use markdown files** for project management (README.md, PLANNING.md, TASK.md)
-- **Keep files under 500 lines** and split into modules when needed
+- **Keep development and test files under 500 lines** and split into modules when needed
+- *** Markdown files can be more than 500 lines** since this is just documentation
 - **Start fresh conversations** with sufficient context
 - **One task per message** for clearer responses
 - **Test early and often** with unit tests for each new function